Healthy Eating Game with Myllo | MnMCutesy

 Let your little ones get artistic.
 Encourage them to build their own version of Myllo, arranging fruits and vegetables into funny shapes or faces.

-This hands-on creativity strengthens fine motor skills, shape recognition, and imagination — all while keeping vegetables centre stage.
+This hands-on creativity supports fine motor skills, shape recognition, and imagination, all while keeping vegetables centre stage.

 6. Lifestyle Integration